RECAPEM

 • Percutaneous or transbronchial lung or mediastinal biopsy

-• Surgical procedures involving thorax, head and neck e.g. shoulder arthroscopy
+• Surgical procedures involving the thorax, head, and neck e.g. shoulder arthroscopy

 • Abdominal procedures